make-software/casper-wallet/README.md

 ---

+## Integrate Casper Wallet Into Your App

+The recommended way of integrating Casper Wallet into your app is through [CSPR.click](https://CSPR.click), which provides a combined integration of major wallets in the Casper ecosystem, all at once, without the burden of maintaining multiple integrations at the same time.
+Please head over to [the CSPR.click documentation](https://docs.cspr.click) to start.

 ## Testing Casper Wallet integration on **Casper Wallet Playground**

 *Casper Wallet Playground is a React webapp created as a developer tool to help test integration with various features available in Casper Wallet.*